 Staff identified ideas for grants to postpone or amend so they could meet the more immediate needs of their grantees and the populations they served.
 The Scenario Planning tool automatically showed all the data they needed to inform their decisions.

-In March of this year, Scenario Planning was the tool of choice for many of our clients when they needed to craft agile responses to the Covid19 pandemic.
+In March of 2020, Scenario Planning was the tool of choice for many of our clients when they needed to craft agile responses to the COVID-19 pandemic.

 But that’s not to say the tool is only for crisis situations.
 There are plenty of “business as usual” cases where an easy-to-use and flexible planning tool can enhance foundation preparedness.

 For example, a common application of the Scenario Planning tool is the annual budgeting process.
 One foundation we work with invites program staff to use the tool to capture ideas for new grants or renewals in the coming year.
 The ideas can be associated with a specific organization or project, but it’s not required.
 They could be as high level as, “I know I want to support this organization, but still need to discuss with them," or “I know I want to invest in a project on this issue but I have to do some research to identify who could be the best partner to carry out the work.”